 Reduce total cost of ownership with Alfa Laval LKH Prime for CIP return and dairy product handling

 Many industries have been looking for a self-priming pump that meets requirements for improved energy efficiency and reduced noise levels, as well as the latest hygienic design standards.
 Using airscrew technology, the Alfa Laval LKH Prime sets a new standard in self-priming pump technology.
-This bodes well for the dairy industry, offering a sound way to realize low cost of ownership and increased up time.
+This bodes well for the dairy industry, offering a sound way to realize a low cost of ownership and increased uptime.

 - Reducing energy consumption